Quantcast

 Chuck Wichgers, Wisconsin State Representative for 84th District | Official Website

-The new bill authored by State Rep. Wichgers in the Wisconsin Assembly seeks to allow certain retired law enforcement officers and firefighters to continue receiving their Wisconsin Retirement System annuities upon rehire under specific conditions, according to the Wisconsin State Assembly.
+A bill authored by State Rep. Chuck Wichgers in the Wisconsin Assembly aims to allow certain rehired retired officers and firefighters to continue receiving Wisconsin Retirement System annuities under specific conditions, according to the Wisconsin State Assembly.

 According to the Wisconsin State Legislature's official website, the bill was described as follows: "law enforcement and firefighter annuitants in the Wisconsin Retirement System who are rehired by a participating employer.
 (FE)".